-Investment decisions will be made against the following criteria, and in the context of the slate management principles outlined on page 2:
+Investment decisions will be made against the following equally weighted criteria, and in the context of the program's aims and the slate management principles outlined on page 2:

-- the quality of the proposal including its innovative and/or cultural significance; - the project's potential to connect with its target audience; - the track record and capacity of the creative team; - the strength of the marketplace e.g. any ROW sales agent and the level of co-finance (excluding Screen Australia and the state agencies); - the extent to which the project is likely to effectively and properly increase and amplify inclusivity, diversity and/or gender equity both in front of, and behind the camera.
+- Quality: the quality of the proposal including its innovative and/or cultural significance; - Audience: the project's potential to connect with its target audience; - Creative Team: the track record and capacity of the creative team; - Marketplace/Finance: the strength of the marketplace e.g. any ROW sales agent and the level of co-finance (excluding Screen Australia and the state agencies); - Diversity, Equity and Inclusion: the extent to which the project is likely to effectively and properly increase and amplify inclusivity, diversity and/or gender equity both in front of, and behind the camera.

-Other factors including the availability of funds and the diversity of projects on our slate may also influence Screen Australia's funding decisions.
-Preference will be given to original formats over programs based on foreign formats.
+Other factors including the availability of funds, previous funding may also influence Screen Australia's funding decisions.
+Preference will be given to:

+- projects based on intellectual property created by Australians - original formats over programs based on foreign formats.